Melissa Broder: Other projects

 She also writes the Beauty and Death column for Elle.
-In 2020 it was announced that a television show based on her novel Milk Fed was being developed.
-No news has emerged since then.

-Broder records a podcast titled eating alone in my car in which she openly discusses her work, daily life, obsessions, and "rants about everything from mortality to Poptarts to depression".
-She has recorded near-weekly episodes of the podcast since May 2018.
+Broder records a podcast titled eating alone in my car in which she discusses her work, daily life, obsessions, and "rants about everything from mortality to Poptarts to depression."

 Personal life

 Broder is married and lives in Los Angeles.
 She is a caregiver for her husband, who has a progressive neuroimmune disease that leaves him bedridden for months at a time.
 She is bisexual.